Doing business with Germany

 Trade with Germany

-Germany is an industrial powerhouse and its automotive and machinery sectors are world-renowned.
+Germany is traditionally known as an industrial powerhouse with strong automotive and machinery sectors.
 Over the years, the German services sector has also grown, with the business services, logistics, and telecom sectors being notable examples.

 In 2023, Dutch businesses exported goods worth over €165 billion to German buyers.
 The main exports were electrical appliances, telecommunications devices, and fruit and vegetables.